 As an aside, this is why I won’t let my children wear brand new clothes without washing.
 The chemicals used in manufacturing clothes can be very harsh, and cause contact dermatitis.

-So, let’s have a look at the ingredients in two eco brands that we sell at Hello Charlie, and compare them to the mainstream laundry brand that Dina asked me about, Radiance Laundry Powder Brilliant Whites Sharper Colours.
+So, let’s have a look at the ingredients in two eco brands, and compare them to the mainstream laundry brand that Dina asked me about, Radiance Laundry Powder Brilliant Whites Sharper Colours.

 So that this is a fair comparison, I’ve chosen scented versions of both the eco laundry powders, although I’d always recommend the unscented versions if you have allergies.